anonfaded/fade-it/README.md

    - For Windows:

-     You can download Python from the official website: [Python.org](https://www.python.org/downloads/) or use a package manager like [Chocolatey](https://chocolatey.org/):
+     You can download Python from the official website [Python.org](https://www.python.org/downloads/) or use a package manager like [Chocolatey](https://chocolatey.org/).

      ```powershell
      choco install python3
      ```

+   - For Apple (ios):

+     Since there is an issue with the app which can't clone directly from github so we will do the steps manually.
+(Skip the python installation as its already installed)

+     1. Download the ish app from appstore.
+     2. Open safari browser and open this repository from this [link](https://github.com/anonfaded/fade-it)
+     3. Download from the `download` button, and the folder will be downloaded in `My Files` of your phone.
+     4. Now open `My Files` app and navigate to `downloads` folder, you will find a folder named as `Fade-it`, copy or move this folder to ish's `root` directory. `ish > root > paste_folder_here`.
+     5. Done!
+Now open the ish app and use command `ls`, you will see a folder on terminal as `Fade-it`, now navigate to it by `cd Fade-it/` and do `ls` again, now thats the script which we will use.
+     6. Now run the script by command: `python3 fade-it.py`

 ## **Clone the Repository**